Albania country brief

 Albania's political system is a presidential parliamentary democracy.
 The Parliament of Albania consists of a unicameral assembly known as the 'People's Assembly' or 'Kuvendi Popullor'.
 The assembly has 140 seats; 100 are elected by direct popular vote and 40 by proportional vote for four year terms.

 The People's Assembly elects the President for a five-year term.
-In June 2011, Albania’s interior minister Bujar Nishani was elected President, replacing Bamir Topi, whose term ended on 24 July.
-Nishani won 73 votes in the 140-member Parliament after three failed ballots where other candidates were unable to achievethe required three-fifths majority.
+In June 2011, Albania’s former interior minister Bujar Nishani was elected President, replacing Bamir Topi, whose term ended on 24 July.
+Nishani won 73 votes in the 140-member Parliament after three failed ballots where other candidates were unable to achieve the required three-fifths majority.
 This requirement shifted to a simple majority in the fourth and fifth rounds of voting, enabling the Democratic Party to unilaterally elect their preferred candidate.

 Albania is a member of a number of international and regional organisations and initiatives, including NATO, the Organisation for Security and Cooperation in Europe (OSCE), the UN, the Stability Pact, the Atlantic Charter, and the World Trade Organisation (WTO).
 Albania chaired the Council of Europe from May to November 2012.

 Albania has been responsible for a number of initiatives and played a constructive role in the region, and showed willingness to address the issue of people smuggling over the Adriatic and Ionian Seas.
 It has also made progress in addressing money laundering and organised crime issues in partnership with the EU, the US and other national and international agencies, including the AFP and AUSTRAC.